SitingXing/507-final-project/README.md

 4. Back to generate new search: Users can click on the "Back to Search" button at the top right corner to go back to the search page and generate new searching.

 <h3>Supply API Key</h3>
+The data used in this project have been all cached into json files, and provided inside the repo.
+Also, data used to construct the flask app are from cache files.
+So, typically, if only running the project, there is no need for new api key or token.

+However, if there is a special need (for example, for different or new time period), you can update the api key and token.
+1. Get api key and token for two api: EIA api -- https://www.eia.gov/opendata/index.php to register an account; NOAA api -- https://www.ncdc.noaa.gov/cdo-web/token to request a token.
+2. Update key and token: Copy your own api key and token into file API_key.txt.
+Update the time period you want with the format "yyyy-mm-dd".
+3. Get new data and cache files: Run the following code files: coal data.py, electricity data.py, natural gas data.py, weather data.py.
+The new cache files can be found in folder: energy_data_cache, weather_data_cache.

 <h3>Other Special Instructions</h3>
+1. If getting new data from api, because both api dataset used in the project have a large load on data accessing, there will be error happening if fetching too much data.
+So the code is set to wait 60 sec and try again if there is too frequent request error happened to allow fetching all data needed.
+The program will print out "wait" to indicate the issue.

+2. The NOAA API may be down sometimes.
+Please check the NOAA website status for the situation.

 <h2>Required Packages</h2>